niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-10-07-survey-attention-model-1.md

 ---
 layout: post
 title: Survey on Attention-based Models Applied in NLP
-description: Attention-based models are firstly proposed in the field of computer vision around late 2013.
+description: Attention-based models are firstly proposed in the field of computer vision around mid 2014.
 And then they spread into Natural Language Processing.
 In this post, I will mainly focus on a list of attention-based models applied in natural language processing.

 comments: true